387 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 385 Beacon to the east and 389 Beacon to the west.

 The Perkinses’ three children – George Batcheller Perkins, Charles Brooks Perkins, Jr., and Eleanor Perkins – lived with them.

 Charles Brooks Perkins, Jr., who was associated with his father’s tobacco company, married in November of 1898 to Mary Louise Floyd.
 After their marriage, they lived at 387 Beacon with his parents and siblings.

 Charles Perkins, Sr., died in January of 1902.
 Charles and Mary Perkins moved at about that time to Brookline.
 Eleanor Perkins continued to live at 387 Beacon with her unmarried children, George and Eleanor.
-George Perkins was an artist, furniture designer, and interior decorator.
+George Perkins was an artist, furniture designer, interior decorator, and architect.

 In September of 1905, Eleanor Perkins’s daughter, Eleanor, married Herbert Henry Holton, a securities broker.
 After their marriage, the Holtons lived with her mother and brother at 387 Beacon.

 In November of 1914, George Perkins was arrested for a shooting on the SS Mohawk while at sea off of the Carolinas, in which he killed one passenger and injured another passenger and the captain.
 His defense was that he was under the influence of alcohol and prescription drugs, and did not remember the incident.
 He was convicted of manslaughter and sentenced to three years in jail, but the conviction apparently was overturned inasmuch as he was issued a US Passport in July of 1915.

 Eleanor Perkins died in 1917.
 387 Beacon was inherited by her daughter, Eleanor Holton.